Pwd9000-ML/terraform-azurerm-secure-backend/Modules/backend/ReadMe.md

   - Create container: primary-state, where "terraform" service principal can migrate future projects terraform state.
 - Create the custom role definition
   - assigned to the primary resource group (terraform-contributor).
-  - assigned to backend storage account container: primary-state.
+  - assigned to backend storage account container: primary-state (Storage Blob Data Contributor).
 - Create "terraform" service principal with the terraform-contributor role assigned to use in the azurerm provider.
 - Create Backend terraform key vault to home created "terraform" Service principal ID and Secret:
   - The service principal CLIENT_ID ("tf-arm-client-id") and CLIENT_SECRET ("tf-arm-client-secret") will be stored in the backend keyvault created.